jessegunter/Project2_Bank_Customer_Churn/README.md

   <img src="/Resources/Results1.png" />
 </p>

-4. Data Optimization:
+2. Model Optimization:
     - OneHotEncoder & Ordinal Encoder were leveraged to optimize data evaluation
     - KNN – A for loop was utilized to find the optimal value of the k parameter (graph on right)
     - Random Forest – Feature importance analysis was evaluated with Geography_Spain as least importance (graph on right)
     - SVM – GridSearchCV was used to identify the best C (controls regularization), gamma (defines how far a single training example’s influence reaches, and kernal parameters.
     - Decision Trees – GridSearchCV was used to identify the best max depth, min samples split, min samples leaf, and criterion
     - XGBoost -  GridSearchCV was used to identify the best n_estimators, max depth, learning_rate & subsample
+    - The first optimization results indicate that the organization should use the Random Forest Model to build out their loyalty and retention programs
     - Here are the optimized scores of all models:

 <p align="center">